Handling Stolen Listing Photos On Amazon

 What do you do if someone has stolen your listing photos on Amazon?
 Creating an image for your listing costs time and money; when another seller uses your photos it can negatively impact your business.
 Luckily, Amazon has created a number of processes to protect your images from this common problem.
 In this article, we’ll go over steps you can take to handle image copyright infringement on the Amazon platform along with some helpful tips you can’t find anywhere else.

-An example situation where Amazon will take down images you repost is when a seller copies images from your website or your listing and uploads them to their own amazon listing, so as to avoid buy-box competition.
+An example situation where Amazon will take down images you report is when a seller copies images from your website or your listing and uploads them to their own new Amazon listing, so as to avoid Buy Box competition.
 This seller does not have the permission to upload and use your images, so the images must be taken down.